The politics of vaping

-- Advertising.
-Article 20 of the TPD has created a huge amount of confusion around advertising vaping products; it prohibits most vaping products being advertised or promoted on television, radio, internet adverts and printed publications including newspapers and magazines akin to tobacco products.
+- Advertising – Article 20 of the TPD has created a huge amount of confusion around advertising vaping products; it prohibits most vaping products being advertised or promoted on television, radio, internet adverts and printed publications, including newspapers and magazines akin to tobacco products.
 However, there are limited or no restrictions placed on some related products, while others are able to advertise in cinemas or on the side of buses.
 These restrictions severely curtail the ability of the industry to communicate the public health potential of vaping to smokers and existing vapers, and create a confusing climate for both consumers and the industry.
 Furthermore, these types of tobacco-style advertising and marketing restrictions prevent the vaping industry actively encouraging smokers to switch to vaping.

+- Product restrictions – The packaging restrictions on vaping products are more stringent than those for many hazardous products, including bleach.
+Article 20 imposes arbitrary, non-evidence based restrictions on vaping products in terms of nicotine strengths, bottle sizes and product information.
+Conversely, e-liquids containing no-nicotine are not subject to any specific regulation whatsoever – despite the fact they are being intentionally sold to be mixed with nicotine.
 The UKVIA supports the requirement for consumer warnings to be included on packaging where necessary to inform consumers of both risks and benefits, indeed we strongly believe that no-nicotine containing e-liquids should be subject to the same testing and standards as other e-liquids (as is being done in the Netherlands).
 The nicotine strength restrictions are not based on what works for encouraging smokers to switch.
 The bottle size restrictions have simply added costs to the consumer and industry without any practical effect.

-- Flavours.
-E-liquid flavours are a core part of the appeal of vaping products to smokers seeking to switch.
+- Flavours – E-liquid flavours are a core part of the appeal of vaping products to smokers seeking to switch.
 Several countries around the world have restricted, or seek to restrict, certain flavours.
 The UKVIA is clear that all steps must be taken to ensure products are not marketed towards under-18s or non-smokers, but it is vital that product choice is maintained.

 The UK is seen as a standard-bearer in the vaping sector and it is in this environment that the uptake and innovation of vaping products has flourished.
 It is crucial that the future customs and excise arrangements allow the free trade of vaping products, and do not undermine the UK’s status as a world leading innovator in safe, quality products.
 In light of the emerging consensus around the role of vaping products in tobacco harm reduction, the government should endeavour to maintain their affordability – which would be undermined by an excise tax as it would likely force manufacturers to raise product prices and deter more smokers from switching to vaping, as well as create a black market in unregulated, untaxed products.

-All Party Parliamentary Group (APPG) for E-Cigarettes
+All Party Parliamentary Group (APPG) for Vaping

 - Vaping in public places;